claustrum examples¶

 # stdout frame decodes to "ping\n"; exit frame has exitCode -1 (signalled)

-process.stdin also accepts an offset (the byte position the data starts at)
+process.stdin also accepts an offset, the byte position at which the data

 Reattach / catch up via the replay buffer¶